LDH Consulting Services helps libraries and vendors navigate the intersection of library data and privacy.

 Library Data Hat.

-For over a decade, Becky has wrangled library data in its various forms.
-Her library data experience spans from cataloging and metadata to administrating library systems and library data warehouses.
+For over a decade, Becky has wrangled library data in its various forms, from cataloging and metadata to administrating library systems and library data warehouses.
 Becky has worked with library data flows at both large and small academic and public libraries, as well as with both proprietary and open source library applications and systems.
-Becky is also an accredited information privacy professional with the International Association of Privacy Professionals, which brings valuable knowledge of data privacy practices and regulations in the US into library practices.
+Receiving her MA-LIS from the University of Wisconsin – Madison in 2008, Becky is also an accredited information privacy professional with the International Association of Privacy Professionals, which brings valuable knowledge of data privacy practices and regulations in the US into library practices.

 Selected works by Becky in library data privacy: